Not Human Subject Research (NHSR) Self-Determination

 IRB Approval: IRB approval is not required.
 However, a Not Human Subject Research Self-Determination must be registered in ZOT IRB.

-HIPAA Rule: Often, case report activity involves sharing medical knowledge, improving quality, and providing education, and therefore will fall under healthcare operations (they are not considered “research”), this includes:
+Often, case report activity involves sharing medical knowledge, improving quality, and providing education, and therefore will fall under healthcare operations (they are not considered “research”), this includes:

 Reviewing the competence or qualifications of health care professionals, evaluating practitioner and provider performance, health plan performance, conducting training programs in which students, trainees, or practitioners in areas of health care learn under supervision to practice or improve their skills as health care providers, training of non-health care professionals, accreditation, certification, licensing, or credentialing activities.

-Publication: Publications describe the activity as a QI “research” and cite evidence of IRB approval.
+Publication: Publications describe "research" and cite evidence of IRB approval.

 VS.